mementum/backtrader/docs/introduction.rst

   * Commissions
   * Position Sizers
   * Analyzers
+  * Plotters
   * Cerebro (the main looping engine)

 Don't panic!!!
 One of the targets of this platform is to make most of the inner working of the objects, relationships and interactions transparent to the platform user.
-For example: a broker with a preset commission scheme (no commission) is included along a fixed size Position sizer and a basic Analyzer.
+For example: a broker with a preset commission scheme (no commission) is included along a fixed size Position sizer, a basic Analyzer and *sensible* defaults for plotting.

 Some operations are obviously the responsibility of the user, because the platform cannot know or decide if the user wishes to base the logic of a strategy on Moving Average or an Average True Range indicator (or maybe both will be used or one will use the other)